shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-side-page-caps.md

 > [!IMPORTANT]
 > Note that roadblocks are counted as single creatives when applying per page frequency caps.

-## Example Buy-Side scenarios
+## Example buy-side scenarios

 The following examples show in more detail how buy-side page caps work.

-## Example Buy-side cap in action, enforcing correctly
+### Example buy-side cap in action, enforcing correctly

 Let's say you have the following setup: